-EVENT TYPE EVENT DETAILS New additions to the Parent Index A new security added to the parent index (such as IPO and other early inclusions) will not be added to the index.
-Spin-Offs All securities created as a result of the spin-off of an existing Index constituent will be added to the Index at the time of event implementation.
-Merger/Acquisition For Mergers and Acquisitions, the acquirer's post event weight will account for the proportionate amount of shares involved in deal consideration, while cash proceeds will be invested across the Index.
+EVENT DETAILS A new security added to the parent index (such as IPO and other early inclusions) will not be added to the index.
+All securities created as a result of the spin-off of an existing Index constituent will be added to the Index at the time of event implementation.
+Reevaluation for continued inclusion in the Index will occur at the subsequent Index Review.
+For Mergers and Acquisitions, the acquirer's post event weight will account for the proportionate amount of shares involved in deal consideration, while cash proceeds will be invested across the Index.